pudly/schmopera-hugo/content/articles/lore-lixenberg-is-the-mother.md

 ---
-title: Lore Lixenberg is The Mother
+title: "Lore Lixenberg is The Mother"
 ---

 ## What kind of woman is The Mother?